 Long Island Cares COVID-19 Updates

-- We are distributing boxes of food and other supply packages at six locations (satellites and Hauppauge), Monday-Friday, and evenings and weekend by appointment only.
+We are distributing boxes of food and other supply packages to those in critical need at six locations (satellites and Hauppauge), Monday-Friday, and evenings and weekend by appointment only.
+(Locations and open hours posted below)

 Long Island Cares, Inc. – The Harry Chapin Regional Food Bank continues to implement a number of actions and safety measures to assist the community during the current coronavirus pandemic.